 Welcome to SIETAR USA Ethics

 In 2013, SIETAR USA created the Living Code of Ethical Behavior (“LIVING CODE”) as a guide to performing exceptional intercultural work.
+This document has been periodically reviewed and updated (in 2016, and most recenty in 2021.)
 We believe this ethical code improves the standing of our field in the eyes of our clients, prospective employers, and other professionals.
 We invite you to explore the ethics pages here on the website to learn more about the LIVING CODE and the opportunity for members to designate themselves as Ethical Interculturalists.
 Click here to view the full LIVING CODE document.

 The SIETAR USA Ethics Committee and Chair are responsible for the coordination of educational activities designed to support the understanding of and participation in the LIVING CODE.
 On a regular basis, the committee will review the LIVING CODE and supervise any proposed revisions deemed necessary to reflect current and timely issues.
 The committee is available to assist members who have ethical concerns in their intercultural work, and will oversee the submission and processing of complaints regarding possible violations of the LIVING CODE.

-The following members of SIETAR USA are now serving on the 2016 Ethics Committee.
-Some were members of the committee that created the LIVING CODE during 2013, and all have a deep interest and commitment to abiding by the LIVING CODE.
+The following members of SIETAR USA served on the 2021 Ethics Committee, and several have been involved in this process since the LIVING CODE was created in 2013.
+All have a deep interest and commitment to abiding by the LIVING CODE.
 They stand ready to support you with ethical issues that you face in your intercultural work and to keep the LIVING CODE alive.
-We encourage you to contact us at email@example.com.
+We encourage you to contact us at firstname.lastname@example.org.

 Click here to learn about the purpose and history behind the creation of the LIVING CODE and the team who developed this mechanism by which colleagues, clients and prospective employers can judge SIETAR USA members’ ethical standing.

-SIETAR USA members who designate themselves as Ethical Interculturalists pledge to abide by the LIVING CODE.
+SIETAR USA members who designate themselves as Ethical Interculturalists have pledged to abide by the LIVING CODE.

-Click here for a list of those members who have signed the LIVING CODE and made the commitment to the ethical standards professed by SIETAR USA.
+Click here for a list of those members who have endorsed the LIVING CODE and made the commitment to the ethical standards professed by SIETAR USA.

 Ethics define who we are, what we consider to be right and wrong.
 They are our guiding light, professionally and personally.